Tyrrrz/Tyrrrz.me/data/blog/parsing-with-fparsec/index.md

     // ...

     // Applies popen, then pchar repeatedly until pclose succeeds,
-    // returns the string in the middle let manyCharsBetween popen pclose pchar = popen >>? manyCharsTill pchar pclose
+    // returns the string in the middle. let manyCharsBetween popen pclose pchar = popen >>? manyCharsTill pchar pclose

     // Parses any string between popen and pclose